DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

   > If this command failed, try to log in to the [Azure portal](https://portal.azure.com/).
 You may have to enable 2FA and/or change the password for the first time.

-# Deploy ODM on a container configured with Azure AD (Part 2)
+# Deploy ODM on a container configured with Microsoft Entra ID (Part 2)

 ## Prepare your environment for the ODM installation